Tuamotus: Flora and fauna

 The species-rich reefs are home to a diverse range of underwater fauna.
 The surface creatures are primarily seabirds, insects, and lizards.
 The Tuamotus have 86 species of birds, ten of which are endemic, including the Tuamotu kingfisher, the Tuamotu reed warbler, and the Tuamotu sandpiper.
 Thirteen species are globally threatened, and one has gone extinct.

 Geology

 All of the islands of the Tuamotus are coral "low islands": essentially high sand bars built upon coral reefs.
 Makatea, southwest of the Palliser Islands, is one of three great phosphate rocks in the Pacific Ocean.
 (The others are Banaba in Kiribati, and the island nation of Nauru.)
 Although the Gambier Islands are geographically part of the Tuamotus because they lie at the southeastern extreme of the archipelago, they are geologically and culturally distinct.

 The ring-shaped atoll Taiaro, which lies in the northwestern portion of the archipelago, is a rare example of a coral reef that has a fully enclosed lagoon.
 Taiaro has been officially designated a UNESCO biosphere reserve since 1977.

 Island groups

-The Tuamotu archipelago consists of eight groups of small islands and atolls:
+The Tuamotu archipelago consists of several groups of small islands and atolls: